 - A National Pollutant Discharge Elimination System (NPDES) Stormwater Construction Permit is required for clearing, grading or excavating the project area to ensure proper stormwater management and treatment throughout the project.
-A Notice of Intent for Construction Activities and site-specific Construction Best Management Practices Plan would be developed and submitted to the State of Alabama Department of Environmental Management (ADEM) for approval. - TVA must also obtain a permit under Section 10 of the Rivers and Harbors Act and Section 404 of the Clean Water Act to implement dredge or fill activities in jurisdictional waters of the U.S. TVA would coordinate with the United States Army Corps of Engineers (USACE) to obtain these permits. - In compliance with Section 401 of the Clean Water Act, a Section 401 Water Quality Certification would be coordinated through the ADEM's Water Division for the proposed discharge of fill material and dredging in streams - ADEM is expected to issue a solid waste permit for Ash Pond 4 pursuant to ADEM Administrative Code Chapter 335-13-15, and depending on the timing of the permit issuance and timing of the project, these improvements may need to be incorporated into the permit.
-If the permit has been issued prior to the project beginning, a permit modification may be required.
+A Notice of Intent for Construction Activities and site-specific Construction Best Management Practices Plan would be developed and submitted to the State of Alabama Department of Environmental Management (ADEM) for approval. - TVA must also obtain a permit under Section 10 of the Rivers and Harbors Act and Section 404 of the Clean Water Act to implement dredge or fill activities in jurisdictional waters of the U.S. TVA would coordinate with the United States Army Corps of Engineers (USACE) to obtain these permits. - In compliance with Section 401 of the Clean Water Act, a Section 401 Water Quality Certification would be coordinated through the ADEM's Water Division for the proposed discharge of fill material and dredging in streams - ADEM is expected to issue a solid waste permit for Ash Pond 4 pursuant to ADEM Administrative Code Chapter 335-13-15.
+The proposed improvements would be incorporated into the permit.

-Consistent with Executive Order (EO) 11988, TVA will analyze the proposed project using the hydraulic model in the effective Flood Insurance Study to determine whether the Base Flood Elevation of the Tennessee River would increase greater than 0.00 foot as a result of the project.
-Based upon the outcome of the hydraulic analyses, TVA would either document that the project would cause no rise in flood elevations, or TVA would begin coordination of a Letter of Map Revision with the Colbert County Floodplain Administrator.
+Consistent with Executive Order (EO) 11988, TVA will analyze the proposed project using the hydraulic model in the effective Flood Insurance Study to determine whether the base flood elevations of Cane Creek would increase more than 1.00 foot as a result of the project, and whether any increases in flood elevations would extend beyond TVA property.
+Based upon the outcome of the hydraulic analyses, TVA would either document that the project would cause no more than a one-foot rise in flood elevations and no increase in flood elevations beyond TVA property, or TVA would begin coordination of a Letter of Map Revision with the Colbert County Floodplain Administrator.

-The project site includes potential summer roosting habitat for Indiana bat and northem long-eared bat.
+The project site includes potential summer roosting habitat for Indiana bat and northern long-eared bat.
 Because potential habitat for these species may be affected by a number of activities associated with the proposed project, TVA would comply with TVA's 2018 programmatic consultation with the U.S. Fish and Wildlife Service (USFWS) on routine actions and federally listed bats in accordance with the Endangered Species Act (ESA) Section 7(a)(2).
 For those activities with potential to affect bats, TVA agreed to implement specific conservation measures.
-If the Proposed Action Alternative is selected, TVA would implement identified conservation measures to ensure compliance under this programmatic agreement.
+Under the Proposed Action Alternative, TVA would implement identified conservation measures to ensure compliance under this programmatic agreement.
 TVA has determined that the proposed actions would not impact any additional federally listed species; thus, no additional consultation is required under Section 7 of the ESA.